 If you are currently an Eastern student you should evaluate your progress towards the requirements for this major using Student Online Academic Review (SOAR).
 SOAR is an automated record reflecting academic progress toward degree completion.
 By considering completed coursework, your current EWU enrolled courses, and transfer coursework, SOAR provides timely information on your progress toward degree completion.

-Questions can be directed initially to the department assistant, who will route the student to an appropriate program advisor.
+Questions can be directed initially to the program office, who will route the student to an appropriate program advisor.

 The undergraduate program is on the semester schedule.
-This means the program begins the third week of August and ends early May.
+This means the program typically begins the third week of August (August 25, 2014) and ends early May (May 8, 2015).
 Students need to enter the program with their general education core requirements (GECRs) completed including the university graduation requirement of an International Studies course.
 Required courses for the profession are guided by the knowledge and skills outcomes of the certification standards for the CCC-SLP as set forth by the American Speech-Language-Hearing Association (ASHA) see http://www.asha.org.
-The student must demonstrate course work for each of the following areas: biological sciences, physical sciences, mathematics and the social/behavioral sciences.
-Appropriate course work in biological sciences could include biology, general anatomy and physiology, neuroanatomy and neurophysiology, or genetics.
-Course work in physical sciences could include physics or chemistry.
-Course work in behavioral sciences could include psychology, sociology or cultural anthropology.
+The student must also demonstrate course work for each of the following areas: biological sciences, physical sciences, mathematics and the social/behavioral sciences.
+Beginning Fall 2014 the catalog states that the appropriate course work in biological sciences should emphasize a content area related to human or animal sciences.
+Acceptable courses in physical sciences should include physics or chemistry.
+Acceptable courses social/behavioral sciences should include psychology, sociology,anthropology or public health.
 Course work in math must include a statistics course.
+Research methodology courses in communication sciences and disorders (CSD) may not be used to satisfy the statistics requirement.
 In addition, COMD requires coursework in interpersonal communication.
 The supporting courses can be fulfilled at Eastern or at other colleges or universities.(e.g. Eastern's CMST 200 and Eastern's CSBS 320).